The French crisis: Why France's debt is so dangerous – for France, Germany and the EU as a whole – Image: Xpert.Digital

 The structural problems of the French economy

-Our recommendation: 🌍 Limitless reach 🔗 Networked 🌐 Multilingual 💪 Strong sales: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition
+Our recommendation: 🌍 Limitless reach 🔗 Connected 🌐 Multilingual 💪 Sales power: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition

-At a time when a company's digital presence determines its success, the challenge is how to make this presence authentic, individual and far-reaching.
-Xpert.Digital offers an innovative solution that positions itself as an intersection between an industry hub, a blog and a brand ambassador.
+In an era where a company's digital presence determines its success, the challenge lies in creating an authentic, personalized, and far-reaching presence.
+Xpert.Digital offers an innovative solution that positions itself as the intersection of an industry hub, a blog, and a brand ambassador.
 It combines the advantages of communication and sales channels in a single platform and enables publication in 18 different languages.
-The cooperation with partner portals and the possibility of publishing articles on Google News and a press distribution list with around 8,000 journalists and readers maximize the reach and visibility of the content.
-This represents an essential factor in external sales & marketing (SMarketing).
+Cooperation with partner portals and the ability to publish articles on Google News and a press distribution list with approximately 8,000 journalists and readers maximize the reach and visibility of the content.
+This represents a crucial factor in external sales and marketing (SMarketing).

-More about it here:
+More information here:

-Why the ECB cannot be the lifeline for Paris
+Why the ECB cannot be Paris's lifeline

-The hope for an ECB rescue and its risks
+The hope for an ECB bailout and its risks

-What are the risks of ECB intervention?
+What are the risks of an ECB intervention?
 A massive intervention by the ECB would further politicize monetary policy and jeopardize the central bank's independence.
 Friedrich Heinemann warns: "The ECB would slip into a role that concerns itself with the question of which political forces deserve support and which do not."
-This would be politically extremely sensitive and could shake the foundations of the monetary union.
+This would be extremely politically sensitive and could shake the foundations of the monetary union.

 The danger of a new euro crisis